 Maheen’s commitment to recovering her vitality and strength is inspiring to our community at Survivor Fitness.
 At one point in her recovery, Maheen had to stop training to recover after another surgery.
 She maintained a commitment to getting back to training as quickly as she could.

 “Survivor Fitness has given me so many things I never imagined I’d be able to regain,” she said. ”I feel so much stronger mentally and physically.
-I feel like I’ve been able to regain control back over my life.”
+I feel like I’ve been able to regain control over my life.”

 Join the Survivor Fitness Community